Accessibility in Social Media

 Review the alternative text section of the accessibility page for a more detailed overview of proper alt text.

-Refer to the following links for specific instructions on how to add alt text to images on Facebook, Instagram, X, and LinkedIn.
+Check the following links for detailed instructions on adding alt text to images on Facebook, Instagram, X, and LinkedIn.

 How to Create Video Captions on Different Social Media Platforms

 Video posts are increasing in popularity as a way to increase engagement with others.
-Including closed captions with the video makes it accessible to those with hearing impairments and those in difficult hearing environments, such as on a crowded train.
+Including closed captions in videos makes them accessible to individuals with hearing impairments.
+It also benefits those in noisy environments, like crowded trains.

-Refer to the following links for specific instructions on how to add video captions on Facebook, Instagram, X, and LinkedIn.
+Refer to the following links for specific instructions on how to add video captions on TikTok, Facebook, Instagram, TikTok (formerly known as X), and LinkedIn.